jsdom/jsdom/Contributing.md

 **To run the to-upstream web-platform-tests:** `npm run test-tuwpt`

-**To run specific web-platform-tests already in the manifest**: `npm run test-wpt -- --fgrep dom/events`
+**To run specific web-platform-tests already enabled via `to-run.yaml`**: `npm run test-wpt -- --fgrep dom/events`

-(Note for future reference for the maintainers: to update the submodules used for the web-platform-tests use the command `git submodule update --recursive --remote`.)
+**To run specific to-upstream web-platform-tests**: `npm run test-tuwpt -- --fgrep domparsing`

+Also, to update web platform tests to their latest revision from the source repository: `npm run update-wpt`.
+(This can take a long time.)

 ### jsdom API tests